anothertechs/anothertechs/src/blogs/crypto/dark-cloud-cover/index.md

 A dark cloud cover is a **bearish reversal** candlestick pattern in which a falling candle (usually black or red) has an opening price higher than the closing price of the previous rising candle (usually white or green), and then the closing price is lower than the middle of the rising candle. point.

 This pattern is important because it shows the **momentum change from up to down**.
 The pattern is created by an upward candle and a downward candle.
-Traders expect that the price will continue to fall on the next (third) candle.
+Traders analysis that the price will continue to fall on the next (third) candle.

-## What Does it tell us?
+## What Does it means?

 Each candle has its own meaning and tells a unique story about the dynamics of the market.